 Like rational intelligence, emotional intelligence can be cultivated through dedicated effort and study.
 The first step to developing greater emotional intelligence is often to strengthen one’s powers of introspection.
-Recognizing your own thought processes, emotions, and biases can help you make more well-rounded decisions.
-Exercising emotional intelligence often requires one to act with confidence, rise above worries about status, and question or bypass knee-jerk reactions.
+Recognizing thought processes, emotions and biases can lead to more well-rounded decisions.
+Exercising emotional intelligence often requires one to act with confidence, rise above worries about status and question or bypass knee-jerk reactions.

 Although technical skills can be imparted through training, it is far more difficult to inculcate emotional intelligence in new hires.
 Enterprises can integrate theories of emotional intelligence into their hiring and professional development processes at all levels.
 For example, entry-level hires may be tested for their “EQ” when in competition for a new role or a promotion.
 Stakeholders who are identified as having high leadership potential might deliver better results if emotional intelligence is made part of their development process.

-Although all roles might benefit from emotional intelligence, not all roles require highly-developed emotional intelligence.
-However, the higher one climbs in the typical organization, the more valuable it may be – even as its absence may make high-stakes failures more likely.
-Professionals in some areas, such as Human Resources or public relations, benefit from emotional intelligence throughout their career.
+Although all roles might benefit from emotional intelligence, not all roles require highly developed emotional intelligence.
+However, the higher one climbs in the typical organization, the more valuable it may be — even as its absence may make high-stakes failures more likely.
+Professionals in some areas, such as human resources or public relations, benefit from emotional intelligence throughout their careers.
 Proactively vetting these hires for their state of emotional development may help companies maximize their contribution and optimize future development investments.

 Key Takeaways for Management

 With the emerging emphasis on emotional intelligence in the workplace, managers should remember these points:

 - Rational intelligence focuses on rational, “objective” analysis of facts and figures.

 - Emotional intelligence consists of insight into others’ emotions as well as one’s own.